hust-gwzq/cmm/lab3/README.md

     │      main.c
     │      syntax_tree.c
     |      semanic.c
-    │
+    │      intercode.c
     └─testcase
             test3_1.cmm
             test3_2.cmm
 ####How to Compile
 `make` will generate lex.yy.c and syntax.tab.* and compile to `parser`
-`make` test will run 2 testcases and display the result.
+`make` test will run 2 testcases and generate the ir file in the output folder.